ReScience/ReScience-submission/article/article.md

 the fixation point.
 The first shape can appear in any of the 4 locations, the second in any of the remaining 3 locations, etc.
 If the total weight of the input symbols is infinite the corresponding target is guaranteed to give the reward.
-If the total weight is 0, meaning both targets are equally likely to be rewarded, the network can look in either direction for the trial to be successful, but only one target gives a reward.
+If the total weight is 0, meaning both targets are equally likely to be rewarded, the network can look in either direction for the trial to be successful, but only one random target gives a reward.
 Finally, the triangle and heptagon, shapes with infinite weights, cancel each other in the computation of the total weight.